xenon-middleware/xenon/doc/adaptors_generated.md

 This section contains the adaptor documentation which is generated from the information provided by the adaptors themselves.

-Octopus currently supports 4 adaptors: local, ssh, gridengine, slurm.
+Xenon currently supports 4 adaptors: local, ssh, gridengine, slurm.

 Adaptor: local
 --------